CycloneDX/cdxgen/README.md

 When used with plugins:

 - cdxgen could generate an OBOM for Linux docker images and even VMs running Linux or Windows operating systems
-- cdxgen also includes an evinse tool to generate component evidence, CBOM and SaaSBOM for some languages
+- cdxgen also includes an evinse tool to generate component evidence, CBOM, and SaaSBOM for some languages

 ## Why cdxgen?